GelTouch Mini Starter Kit | Polish to Gel

 When it comes to removal, you can just gently peel it off in one go (see the video below).
 I wasn’t sure I wanted to do that, as I thought there was a chance of damaging the nail.
 But it really does just peel off easily, taking the regular nail polish with it.
 I found it easiest to file the ends of my nails, to release one of the anchor points of the gel.
 In a couple of cases, that filing lifted up the now free edge of the polish/gel and allowed me to get under it with my nail and then ease it off.
 But if you’re unsure, you can simply soak them off as you would with other gel polish.
 I tried it that way too, and after about five minutes of soaking, the top layer of gel lifts up and can then be swiped off, along with the polish underneath, with a pad soaked in acetone.

 You can buy the Gel Touch Mini Starter kit for £24.99.
-You can also buy it on Amazon and if you’re an Amazon Prime member, then there’s free delivery.
+You can also buy it on Amazon.

 I love this little kit and can really recommend it if you fancy extending the wear of a manicure every now and then.
 If you’re a regular gel polish user, then a kit with a larger lamp that can fit four fingers in might be more appropriate, but for occasional use, or as an introduction to gel polish, this is fantastic.